Azure-Samples/openhack-devops-proctor/resources/KUSTO.md

 This query uses **ContainerLog** as data source and searches for the entries that contain the word "simulator".
 The rows matching the criteria are returned.

 Expand the first entry by clicking on the arrow on the left of the line.
-The rows returned to understand the fields of each entry will be displayed.
+The key/value pairs will help understand the fields of each returned row.

 Look more specifically at the following fields:
 - TimeGenerated\[UTC\]: This is the time at which the log entry has been generated